DOAJ/harvester/README.md

     git commit -m "prep app for development" git push origin master

+To start your application, you'll also need to install it into the virtualenv just this first time

+    cd myapp
+    pip install -e .

-Finally, start your app with
+Then, start your app with

     python service/web.py